 When we went in late January into February the lines are short, the prices are cheap and the weather is cooler.
-We are from New England so January temperatures are still really warm for us.
+We were from New England so January temperatures were still really warm for us.
 It averages in the 70’s during the day and 60’s at night.

 We have also gone in Mid February and the lines were the exact same as January.
 The weather was a bit warmer and the prices were not much higher wither.
-We also enjoyed the Festival of the Arts this last trip, we hadn’t been there in time for it the trip before so it was great to see all of the beautiful Art!
+We also enjoyed the Festival of the Arts this time of the year, we hadn’t been there in time for it the trip before so it was great to see all of the beautiful Art!

-We don’t care to go to Disney in the Summer.
-We feel that between the higher prices, higher crowd and higher temps it just doesn’t seem like a lot of fun.
+Before we lived here we didn’t care to go to Walt Disney World in the Summer.
+We felt that between the higher prices, higher crowd, and higher temps it just doesn’t seem like a lot of fun.
 There are also no festivals going on for 90% of the summer.
-This is also their “rainy season” so expect rain just about every afternoon.

 Fall is a beautiful time of year to go.
 It may be my favorite.
 Between the Mickey’s not so scary Halloween at the Magic Kingdom and the Food and Wine Festival at Epcot there is so much fun stuff going on.
 The weather can still be hot, but we feel it is similar to Spring weather.
 Also, the lines are not as bad as all the kids have gone back to school.

-When Is It Cheapest To Go To Disney World?
+When Is It Cheapest To Go To Walt Disney World?